sdoms/mapping_scripts/README.md

 ================

 This github repository contains the original code from the article “Key features of the genetic architecture and evolution of host-microbe interactions revealed by high-resolution genetic mapping of the mucosa-associated gut microbiome in hybrid mice” (https://www.biorxiv.org/content/10.1101/2021.09.28.462095v3).
+This code repository aims to provide inspiration to conduct a similar GWAS analysis.
+Feel free to contact me when you are having questions by email (doms@evolbio.mpg.de) or through github.

 # Data